 "I think every business, really, has a unique reason for being, unique assets, unique attributes, a unique history.
 And that can be turned into a very attractive design story, essentially, that consumers can relate to.” -Yves Behar, Swiss designer and entrepreneur

-From the equipment, machinery, and other essential resources needed to manufacture products and accomplish daily operations, such high-value assets serve as the heart of an industrial company.
-But how did these companies start to develop a greater emphasis on the importance of high-value assets?
+For every dedicated business owner, the workers are indeed the most precious asset above all else.
+But in the industrial sector, there are a lot of things that can be treated as equally important as the company’s staff.
+From the equipment, machinery, and other essential resources needed to manufacture products and accomplish daily operations, such high-value assets serve as the hearts of an industrial company.
+But how did these companies started to develop a greater emphasis on the importance of high-value assets?

 The History of Industrial Companies

 One defining characteristic of industrial companies is that they specialize in converting raw materials into products that can be used either by consumers or other fellow businesses.
 This process is called manufacturing.
 Before the era known as the industrial revolution, people used to create products manually or by hand.

 Manufacturing was also done usually at home or farms.
 This traditional method of manufacturing ended up posing some issues, as it could take a significant amount of time just to create a single product, not to mention the level of skills required for each manufacturer.
 Products of the past may seem like the same, but they varied greatly in terms of quality even it was produced by the same manufacturer.
 Fortunately, a new era arrived which literally “revolutionized” manufacturing in a way that will be way more convenient and efficient than the conventional ones: The Industrial Revolution.